How to Change Suzuki GSX-R1000 Front Brake Pads

 Step 9.
 Torque the caliper mounting bolts to 28 foot-pounds, and torque the brake pad pins to 12 foot-pounds.

 Step 10.
-Repeat Step 1 through Step 9 for the front brake pads on the other side of the wheel.
+Repeat steps 1-9 for the front brake pads on the other side of the wheel.

 Make sure you pump the front brake lever a few times to seat the new brake pads on the rotors and build up pressure in the system before riding the bike for the first time after a front pad change.